-When hair gets cut to a much shorter style, it’s often assumed that it requires a lot less care.
-While it may be true that brushing no longer takes an hour a day, or braiding required to keep it from turning into a rat’s nest in the morning, short locks still need loving care.
+When hair gets cut to a much shorter style it’s often assumed it requires a lot less care.
+While it may be true that brushing no longer takes an hour a day, or braiding required to keep it from turning into a rat’s nest in the morning, chopped locks still need loving care.
 It still needs washing and conditioning.
-If you want it to look a specific way, it still needs styling too.
-It may be generally true that it needs less time spent but only because there is less of it and so takes less time to do what you have always done in the past.
+It may be generally true that it needs less time spent but only because there is less of it and so takes less time to do what you’ve always done in the past.

-Shampoo with a non-conditioning shampoo (this once).
+A non-conditioning shampoo (this once).
 Use enough vinegar to get to the ends, dilute the vinegar with a bit of water if necessary or use more.
-Then rinse the apple cider vinegar out thoroughly with a shower head to get rid of the smell.
-This process has two beneficial effects due to the low pH of the vinegar, any waxy build-up loosens and gets rinsed out and the acidic solution will cause the cuticle of the hair to lie flat making it shiny and easier to brush or comb.
+Then rinse the apple cider vinegar out thoroughly with a shower head to eradicate the smell.
+This process has two beneficial effects due to the low pH of the vinegar, any waxy build-up loosens and gets rinsed out and the acidic solution will cause the cuticle to lie flat making it shiny and easier to brush or comb.
 Apple cider vinegar is also reported to combat dandruff.

 Use a great shampoo but short hair may need conditioning too.
-There’s nothing worse than a dried out and frizzed short bob.
-To keep your hair looking great, make sure to use conditioner after every single wash.
+There’s nothing worse than a dried out and frizzed bob.
+To keep your tresses looking great, make sure to use conditioner after every single wash.

 If using conditioner after every shampoo isn’t enough to keep your shorter tresses looking stunning.
 Keep the dryness at bay by trying a weekly hot oil treatment.
 This is usually only necessary with longer bobs.
 An often more effective and cheaper alternative to name brand hot oil treatments is coconut oil or olive oil.